Operational focus areas

 Less time at sea (post-smolt)

-Less time at sea will improve biological control, fish welfare, survival, and quality because each salmon is less exposed to biological risks like sea lice, seaborn diseases or other unfavorable ocean conditions such as harmful algae or sub-optimal oxygen levels.
+During the first stages of their life, salmon are raised in onshore freshwater hatcheries.
+In traditional salmon farming, fish are transferred to the sea when they have undergone the smoltification process, making them physiologically ready for life in saltwater.
+With our post-smolt strategy, we keep the fish longer on land or in closed facilities in the sea, shortening the time that they spend growing in open sea-pens by several months.
+Less time at sea will improve biological control, fish welfare, survival and quality because each salmon is less exposed to biological risks like sea lice, seaborne diseases or other unfavorable ocean conditions such as harmful algae or sub-optimal oxygen levels.
 Less exposure to these risks will also allow us to better utilize preventative methods and avoid expensive treatments.
 This will reduce our environmental impact as well as our production cost.
 Post-smolt also increases flexibility with regard to the transfer of smolt, allowing us to fallow sites for longer periods if necessary.
 The fish will be larger and more robust when entering the sea-growing phase, which we believe will increase health and welfare in and of itself.

 Post-smolt transfer also allows for a more efficient production cycle.
 It takes less time to reach harvestable size in the sea, which frees up capacity at farms to grow more salmon within existing licenses.
 The result is a lower environmental footprint per fish, better fish health and welfare, lower costs, and increased annual harvests.
 Altogether, we expect post-smolt transfer to reduce operational expenditure in the sea-growing phase, improve profitability and competitiveness, and provide opportunities for sustainable production growth.
-It strengthens our ocean based salmon farming operations.
+It strengthens our ocean-based salmon farming operations.

 Grieg Seafood is piloting our post-smolt strategy in Rogaland.
-We have also invested in post-smolt capacity in Finnmark, British Columbia, and Newfoundland.
+We have also invested in post-smolt capacity in Finnmark, British Columbia and Newfoundland.
 As it takes two to three years to farm one salmon, it will take time before we have harvested enough generations of fish with a substantially shorter time at sea to draw final conclusions.
 We also need to learn how we can optimize welfare and fish farming with this new type of production cycle, and adjust accordingly.
 However, our experience so far indicates that results are meeting expectations.

 - In Rogaland, where post-smolt is piloted on a regional level: